Workshops for Educators

 10 minutes

 • Are you a Physical Education teacher?
 Do you coach a school team?
-Are you a homeroom teacher responsible for leading DPA?
+Are you a homeroom teacher responsible for leading daily physical activity programming?
 In this section we’ll explore how diet culture co-opts movement and turns what should be pleasant - even joyful - activity into a dreaded, but necessary task.
 We’ll offer an alternative framing of exercise that you’ll be able to take away with you to enrich your students’ relationships with movement and their bodies.

 Food and Nutrition at School